armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-4.md

 This release note will be updated once the updated plugin is available.

 ### HTTP sessions for Gate
-Armory Spinnaker 2.19.x and higher include an upgrade to the Spring Boot dependency.
+Armory 2.19.x and higher include an upgrade to the Spring Boot dependency.
 This requires you to flush all the Gate sessions for your Spinnaker deployment.
 For more information, see [Flushing Gate Sessions](https://kb.armory.io/admin/flush-gate-sessions/).

 ### Scheduled removal of Kubernetes V1 provider
-The Kubernetes V1 provider will be removed in Spinnaker 1.21 (Armory Spinnaker 2.21).
+The Kubernetes V1 provider will be removed in Spinnaker 1.21 (Armory 2.21).
 Please see the [RFC](https://github.com/spinnaker/governance/blob/master/rfc/eol_kubernetes_v1.md) for more details.

 Breaking change: Kubernetes accounts with an unspecified providerVersion will now default to V2.
 Update your Halconfig to specify `providerVersion: v1` for any Kubernetes accounts you are currently using with the V1 provider.